Dawndididawn (song): Background and release

 On September 24, 2020, Dawn announced via Instagram that he would be returning in October with new music.
 On the following day, P Nation shared a video teaser, announcing a mini-album titled "Dawndididawn" and lead single of the same name, with a yet-to-be-announced featured artist, both to be released on October 9 at 6 p.m.
 KST.
 Later that same day, labelmate Jessi was revealed to be the featured artist through a photo teaser.
 On September 25, the EP's tracklist was revealed.

 On October 1, the first music video teaser was made available.
 Further teasers were released daily up until the release of the single.

 The song was released via digital download and streaming on October 8, 2020, in conjunction with Dawn's debut EP of the same name.
 It marked Dawn's first comeback in 11 months, since the standalone single "Money" in 2019.

 Composition

 The song is a hip-hop track composed by Psy, Yoo Geon-hyeong, and Penomeco, and written by Psy, Dawn, Jessi and D.Ark.
-The lyrics are filled with references to people in Dawn's life, including labelmate and parner Hyuna and his label P Nation's CEO Psy.
+The lyrics are filled with references to people in Dawn's life, including labelmate and partner Hyuna and his label P Nation's CEO Psy.
 The track has been described as "a minimal hip-hop song with 808 sounds, and addictive whistling riffs and drum beats", and with containing "candid and unstoppable lyrics and Dawn's unique kitsch atmosphere".